SquadFM/Falcon-4-BMS-Linux/README.md

 - Alt + c, t = restarts TrackIR BMS module (usually not needed, just FYI)

 ## Weapon Delivery Planner
-- install winetricks (don't use protontricks as it has issues with dotnet installation)
-- run winetricks on prefix:

-`WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" winetricks -q`
-- optional: should winetricks be out of date, run: sudo winetricks --self-update
-  - check the updated winetricks version with: winetricks --version
-  - if you need to rollback winetricks to the old version from your repository, run: sudo winetricks --update-rollback
-- in winetricks > select the default wineprefix > Install a Windows DLL or component > select the following dotnet48 (this will automatically install dotnet40 too)
-- ignore any error notifications during installation (they are automatically skipped after a few seconds; no need to press "OK")
-- once the installation is finished you can close the winetricks window(s)
 - download WDP from
 http://www.weapondeliveryplanner.nl/download/index.html
 - unpack archive and copy folder to